Korero Mai: Rāpihi me te hangarua

 When will the changes for recycling and rubbish happen?

 We expect that by 1 July 2021 every householder in our city will be using the new system.
 We will keep you updated on progress.

 Rolling out a new system for rubbish and recycling across our city is a big undertaking, but we’re up for the challenge.
 We want to introduce a service which is the best it can be and continue to help households to reduce waste.

 Before changes can occur we:

-- we need to follow a number of steps to make this happen.
-There will be opportunities for you to give feedback over the next few months before the annual plan process starts in April 2020.
+- will give you opportunities to give further feedback over the next few months before the annual plan process starts in April 2020.

 After the decision has been made and included in our Long Term Plan we will be working on getting everything we need organised to improve our recycling and rubbish services.
 This includes the selected service providers purchasing new trucks, and rolling out the new bins.